devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 For the most part, my childhood was free of any religious indoctrination.

-We identified with the Christianity because it was mainstream and because of family traditions.
+We identified with Christianity because it was mainstream and because of family traditions.
 We celebrated Christmas as the birth of Christ.
 Easter as the Resurrection and gave a prayer of thanks on Thanksgiving.

 We didn’t attend regular Sunday services, though.
 We weren’t members of any particular church or denomination.